-Evolving Gold settles Debt
+Evolving Gold Settles Debt

-announces that it has entered into an agreement to settle $67,380 of debt owing to a single creditor, through the issuance of 147,616 common shares.
+wishes to correct its news release of February 9, 2021, such that the $67,380 of debt owing to a single creditor will be settled through the issuance of 1,347,616 common shares at $0.05 per

 All shares will be subject to a four month hold period from the date of issuance.